-WHAT IS HER FLAG: In 2020, women will have been voting in the United States for 100 years, thanks to the passing of the 19th amendment to the U.S. Constitution.
-It took 36 states to ratify the amendment giving women the vote.
-In 2019, I will begin a 17 separate trip, 14 month journey traveling in order of ratification to all 36 states that gave women the right to vote, to collaborate with a women artist in each state.
-Together we will reimagine our nations flag.
-This new flag will have 36 stripes, one for each of the ratifying states.
+It took 36 states to ratify the 19th amendment into law.
+In June of 2019, Marilyn Artus, will begin a 14 month road trip over 17 separate trips, traveling in order of ratification to all 36 states that ratified the amendment, to collaborate with a women artist in each state.
+Together they will create a flag with 36 stripes, one for each of the ratifying states.

-Each artist will publicly hand me the stripe representing her state and I will sew it onto the flag in her capital city.
-The public will be invited to witness this performance and take a moment to remember this important anniversary in American history.
-The flag will be HUGE 18’ x 28’.
+Each artist will publicly hand her the stripe representing her state and Marilyn will sew it onto the flag in her capital city.
+She will engage with each local community to provide a woman musician or performer the opportunity to participate in this celebration as well.
+The public will be invited to witness this performance and take a moment to remember this important anniversary.

 FOR MORE INFORMATION ABOUT THIS PROJECT GO TO: HERFLAG.COM